ryanclouser/koinly-tradestation/README.md

 Caveats
 ---

-- The parser does not handle incoming crypto deposits or crypto withdraws.
+- The parser does not handle incoming crypto deposits.
 It should be easy to add but I have no example data.

 Disclaimer
 ---